 The correct answer is Air.
 Abiotic factors refer to non-living physical and chemical elements in the ecosystem.

-What are the 4 biotic factors in an ecosystem?
+What are 4 biotic factors?

 5 Answers.
 Examples of biotic factors include any animals, plants, trees, grass, bacteria, moss, or molds that you might find in an ecosystem.

-What are the 5 biotic factors?
+What are the 5 A biotic factors?

 Like all ecosystems, aquatic ecosystems have five biotic or living factors: producers, consumers, herbivores, carnivores, omnivores, and decomposers.

-What are the examples of biotic components?
+What are the 7 biotic factors?

 Biotic describes a living component of an ecosystem; for example organisms, such as plants and animals.
 Examples Water, light, wind, soil, humidity, minerals, gases.
 All living things — autotrophs and heterotrophs — plants, animals, fungi, bacteria.